Piyush0422120/Nifty50_stats/README.md

 To complement the SQL implementation, I created a Python-based version using Pandas and command-line interface (CLI) parameters:

 1) 14 queries from the original SQL set have been re-implemented using Pandas.
-2) Added 3 CLI parameters to present additional insights and make the notebook more interactive.
+2) Added 3 CLI parameters/input options to present additional insights and make the notebook more interactive.

 You can check out the jupyter notebook at: https://github.com/Piyush0422120/Nifty50_stats/blob/main/Nifty.ipynb